cbalesohay/DDServer/README.md

 ### Core classes
 #### Metric Database
  - This file has all of the schemas used in the application.
-In order to use your own database for this backend, you need to change the names to accomodate your own mongoDB names and schema requirements.
-This file has all mongo connection functions, this makes it easy to only change the schemas and still have the backend work regardless of the database logic you want to change or incorperate.
-The functions are seperated by Daily model methods, Yearly model methods, and Total model methods, for ease of tracking.
+In order to use your own database for this backend, you need to change the names to accommodate your own mongoDB names and schema requirements.
+This file has all mongo connection functions, this makes it easy to only change the schemas and still have the backend work regardless of the database logic you want to change or incorporate.
+The functions are separated by Daily model methods, Yearly model methods, and Total model methods, for ease of tracking.
 The schemas are only routed through this database class in order to streamline and maintain the backend.

 #### Weather Stats
  - This class is used for tracking the weather stats for the program.
 It also has the ability to make database calls to change and update information.